Gentian (Long Dan Cao, Qin Jiao)

-Parts Most Frequently Used: Root, Leaves
+Parts Most Frequently Used: Root, Leaf

 Flavors/Temps: Long Dan Cao – Bitter, Cold.
 Qin Jiao – Bitter, Acrid, Slightly Cold.

 The plant is famous for its bitterness which is not diminished by drying or dilution.
 Many beverages are made with gentian root.
-The herb is used in aperitifs, liqueurs, digestifs and tonics.
+The herb is used in aperitifs, liqueurs, digestifs, and tonics.
 Bitter digestive drinks commonly use gentian root as an ingredient.
 The French liqueur Suze, the Italian liqueur Aperol, the German digestif Underberg, and the bitter drink known as Angostura Bitters, all contain gentian root.